keboola/developers-docs/extend/generic-extractor/api/authentication/oauth20-login.md

 ### Google API Configuration
-The following example shows how to set up an OAuth *login request* for Google APIs.
+The following example shows how to set up OAuth authentication for Google APIs.
+The access token is refreshed with each API call.

 #### Generate access tokens
 First, visit [Google API Console](https://console.developers.google.com/apis/credentials) to obtain OAuth 2.0 credentials such as a *Client ID* and *Client secret*.